wp-plugins/spider-event-calendar/readme.txt

 * Possibility of defining the default view, as well as view options for the calendar widget.
 * Colors and fonts of the Upcoming events widget can be customized from the widget area.
 * Possibility to include only the events and not the calendar as whole in a list form with Upcoming Events widget.
-* Possibility of displaying/hiding the category legend below the calendar widget.

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: